Dove Real Beauty sketches most viewed online ad

 The way women depict themselves is dramatically different from how others perceive them.
 Over half (54%) of women globally agree that when it comes to how they look, they are their own worst beauty critic, which equates to a staggering 672 million women around the world1.
 In response, Dove® conducted a compelling social experiment to illustrate how this problem manifests.

 The film documents the women’s reactions to their self-image and their realization of how low self-esteem is affecting many other elements of their lives.
 It inspires the women, and viewers alike, to reassess how they see themselves.
 Dove believes that when women look and feel their best, they feel happier.
-The Dove Real Beauty Sketches film can be viewed at dove.us/realbeautysketches(Link opens in a new window), Facebook.com/Dove(Link opens in a new window) or join the conversation at #wearebeautiful.
+The Dove Real Beauty Sketches film can be viewed at www.dove.us/realbeautysketches, www.facebook.com/Dove or join the conversation at #wearebeautiful.

 Dove, manufactured by Unilever, is the No. 1 personal wash brand nationwide.
 One in every three households uses a Dove product , which includes beauty bars, body washes, face care, anti-perspirant/deodorants, body mists, hair care and styling aids.
 Dove Men+Care™ is the newest range of products from Dove, developed specially for men.
 Dove is available nationwide in food, drug and mass outlet stores.